Holyblade/Holyblade/README.md

 ## Jorgi Bolonhezi

-As a Full Stack Developer, I have experience in Flutter, Node.js, React.js, and React Native.
+As a Full Stack Developer at J.C.
+MARTINS & CIA LTDA, I have experience in Flutter, Node.js, React.js, and React Native.
 I hold a degree in Information Systems from UNEMAT and a Master's degree in Computer Science from UFPR.
 Constantly seeking out new technologies and staying up-to-date, I work at JMP where I contribute to the development of innovative and efficient solutions.
 Passionate about technology, I thrive on challenging and stimulating projects.

 <table>
   <tr>